pratv3/Max-os/README.md

 # Max-os
 # please install all dependencies before run
-it is a part of project of Max-os the files like kernel gui cli are here with appdata
+it is a part of project of Max-os the files like kernel gui cli are here with appdata is appdata.py sudo.py is gui based os skeleton kernel.py is the kernel